JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 true
 ```

-Moreover, also other functions work for all subtypes of the `Currency` type immediately without any additional changes.
+Other functions based only on comparison will work for all subtypes of `Currency` without any additional changes.
+Examples include `extrema`, `argmin` or `sort` functions.

 ```jldoctest currency
 julia> vals = Currency[CzechCrown(100), Euro(0.83),  Pound(3.6), Dollar(1.2)]